Skip to content

 What gormes-agent should steal:

-• gormes-agent’s prompt builder is monolithic (internal/hermes/prompt_builder.go)
+• gormes-agent’s prompt builder is monolithic (internal/llm/prompt_builder.go)

 • Add BeforePromptAssembly and AfterPromptAssembly hooks so plugins can inject custom system blocks, filter history, or add context